mideind/BinPackage/README.md

 6.5 million entries, over 3.1 million unique word forms, and about 300,000 distinct lemmas.

-[*Miðeind ehf*](https://mideind.is), the publisher of BinPackage, has encapsulated the database in an easy-to-install Python package, compressing it from a 400+ megabyte CSV file into an ~80 megabyte indexed binary structure.
+Miðeind has encapsulated the database in an easy-to-install Python package, compressing it from a 400+ megabyte CSV file into an ~80 megabyte indexed binary structure.
 The package maps this structure directly into memory (via `mmap`) for fast lookup.
 An algorithm for handling compound words is an important additional feature